-It can be very hard to get a green card.
+Obtaining a green card can be a challenging process.
 Many people who apply make mistakes that can slow down or even stop the process.
 These mistakes include missing papers and providing wrong information.

 Houston is home to a broad group of immigrants, and many of them are seeking permanent residency.
 The immigration offices in the city process tens of thousands of green card requests every year.
 A Houston green card lawyer can help you make sure your application is complete and accurate.

-You can improve your chances of success and achieve your goal of permanent residency by not making these mistakes.
+You can improve your chances of success and achieve your goal of permanent residency by avoiding these common mistakes.

 Providing Wrong or Inconsistent Information

 Even small mistakes in your application can cause issues.
 The USCIS checks your application against other immigration records.
-If there are any inconsistencies, the application can be red-flagged.
+If any inconsistencies are found, the application can be flagged for review.

-- Make sure that all of the names, dates, and addresses are correct.
+- That all names, dates, and addresses are accurate.

-- When you write down personal information, use the same spelling and format across all forms.
+- When writing down personal information, use the same spelling and format consistently across all forms.

-- Keep copies of your completed application in case you need them again in the future.
+- Keep copies of your completed application for future reference.

 Not Meeting Important Deadlines

-Not meeting deadlines can cause delays or even the denial of your green card.
-The USCIS has strict timelines for turning in forms, submitting evidence, and going to appointments.
+Failing to meet deadlines can result in delays or even the denial of your green card.
+The USCIS has strict timelines for submitting forms, providing evidence, and attending appointments.

 - Write down important dates and times on your calendar.